Benchmark Datasets for Lead-Lag Forecasting on Social Platforms

 where \(g(\cdot)\) extracts a quantity of interest, like the value at a fixed future timepoint (e.g., \(y^{(i)}_{H}\)), a cumulative sum, or a binary label (e.g., top‑10\% impact).
 For example, we may use a sequence of preprint accesses over the first $\tau=30$ days to predict whether the paper will receive at least 50 citations in the next $H=5$ years.
 Unlike rolling forecasting~\citep{zhou2021informer}, LLF (i) ignores the intermediate values between \(\tau\) and \(H\); (ii) leverages cross-channel dependence between \(\mathbf{x}\) and \(\mathbf{y}\); and (iii) focuses on horizons where \(H\) is large relative to typical seasonality patterns, making naïve extrapolation ineffective.

-We provide and analyze two novel benchmark datasets for investigating LLF: \begin{enumerate}[noitemsep,topsep=0pt,parsep=0pt,partopsep=0pt] \item \textbf{\arxiv}\,: accesses, look-back \(\mathcal{L}=\{30,100,365\}\) $\rightarrow$ citations, horizons \(\mathcal{H}=\{1825\}\) days; \item \textbf{\github}\,: pushes, stars $\rightarrow$ forks, same \(\mathcal{L}\) and \(\mathcal{H}\). \end{enumerate} We fix a long-term forecast horizon \(H = 1825\) days (5 years) across both datasets.
+We provide and analyze two novel benchmark datasets for investigating LLF: \begin{enumerate} \item \textbf{\arxiv}\,: accesses, look-back \(\mathcal{L}=\{30,100,365\}\) $\rightarrow$ citations, horizons \(\mathcal{H}=\{1825\}\) days; \item \textbf{\github}\,: pushes, stars $\rightarrow$ forks, same \(\mathcal{L}\) and \(\mathcal{H}\). \end{enumerate} We fix a long-term forecast horizon \(H = 1825\) days (5 years) across both datasets for two primary reasons: first, five years is a widely accepted benchmark in bibliometrics and open-source software for evaluating sustained impact (e.g., the ``C5'' metric~\citep{yu2014citation}); second, a five-year horizon presents a non-trivial forecasting challenge where simple short-term extrapolation often fails, necessitating models that learn underlying lead-lag dynamics.
+Meanwhile, extending beyond five years would significantly reduce the volume of training data available without survivorship bias.

 Rather than varying the prediction target, we vary the \emph{lookback window}: the length \(\tau\) of the available early lead signal.
 In Section~\ref{sec:arxiv} and~\ref{sec:github} we investigate whether early-phase signals \(\mathbf{x}^{(i)}_{1:\tau}\) and \(\mathbf{y}^{(i)}_{1:\tau}\), are predictive of a lag outcome \(z^{(i)} = g(\mathbf{y}^{(i)}_{\tau+1825})\).